Climate change is an ever-ranging debate that seems to have no conclusion. Different parts of the world have different opinions on this debate.

 The in-fighting among scientists and complexity of nature can both be handled if scientists could do one thing well: communicate effectively.
 If they took out the time to explain what they were studying and explain it with simple language and relatable metaphors, there is no reason why people will not believe what they say!

 But if scientists sit in front of a camera with an expressionless face, drone on about facts and figures displayed behind them in a monotone with words that are too hi-fi for people to understand, people will naturally turn away.

-Yes, such people do exist.
 Accepting climate change would mean bringing huge changes into how we live.
-That will shake the very core of society today.
-It is easier to deny this is happening and continue to live on.
+This change is expensive, uncomfortable, and we may not see the results of our change for many years.
+It is easier/necessary to deny climate change, or expect the “future generations” to deal with their own problems.
 This is by far the most dangerous reason for climate change skepticism.

 Why does this all matter?

 *Actually, that is the answer.
 These two places are poles apart!
 The reason ice cover in Antarctica is rising has a lot to do with the cold ocean current circling the continent.
 It constantly upwells the water in it.
 This water is cold, hence the name: cold current.
-It is negating much of the climate change effects in the region.
+It is negating much of the climate change effects in the region, for now.